Pouyanpi/NeMo-Guardrails/CONTRIBUTING.md

 This will ensure that the pre-commit checks, including Black, pylint, and mypy, are run before each commit.

+## Folder Structure

+The project is structured as follows:
+- `colangflows/actions/`: implementation of various actions.
+- `colangflows/cli/`: implementation of the Colang Flows CLI.
+- `colangflows/flows/`: implementation of the Colang Flows runtime.
+- `colangflows/language/`: Colang language parser.
+- `colangflows/llm`: various utilities for working with LLMs.
+- `colangflows/rails/`: implementation of various rails systems.
+- `colangflows/rails/llm`: rails for LLMs.

 ## Coding Style

 We follow the Black coding style for this project.